rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 deno compile --allow-net --allow-read webserver_v2.js
 ~~~

-I can run your new webserver using the following command.
+We can run the new webserver using the following command.

 ~~~shell
 ./webserver_v2 8001 .